jimburton/scrabble/chapters/Chapter5.md

     }
 ```

-Now we'll take a move with Bob's rack and let the AI have a go.
+Now we'll take a move with Bob's rack and let the library have a go.

 ```
 > let w = [((7,7),(L,1)), ((8,7),(A,1)), ((9,7),(N,1)), ((10,7),(E,1))]